 Setting outputs always limits the fields that are sent to the browser, regardless of the type of DataSource used.
 With the built-in DataSources, it also limits the fields requested from the underlying data store.
-Custom DataSources or DMIs that want to similarly optimize communication with the datastore can detect the requested outputs via com.smartgwt.client.docs.serverds.OperationBinding
+Custom DataSources or DMIs that want to similarly optimize communication with the datastore can detect the requested outputs via dsRequest.getOutputs().